-At the conclusion of the stage performance each ensemble will move to a separate clinic room for the opportunity to have a clinic with one of the two adjudicators from the performance.
-The clinician rotation is decided on a first registered gets first choice basis.
-Clinic time can be used at the director’s discretion.
-Please keep in mind the 30 minute clinic window includes transition, setup and teardown.
-Please be courteous of the other percussion ensembles by making sure you are clear of each area when your THIRTY (30) MINUTES are complete
+At the conclusion of the stage performance, each ensemble will use the remaining time in the 40-minute time slot to have a clinic with one of the adjudicators.
+The clinician rotation is decided on a first-come basis.
+Clinic time can be used at the director's discretion.

 Overall Outstanding MS/JHS and HS winners will have the option of performing an exhibition at the conclusion of the awards ceremony.

 The award ceremony will be at the conclusion of the dinner break.
 We hope that you and your ensemble will be able to stay to participate.